CaptRat/ruby-object-attrs-readme/README.md

 ### Calling a Setter Method

-To call a setter method, you use the `.` notation (dot notation) to call the method and set it equal to a new value.
+To call a setter method, you use the `.` notation (dot notation) to call the method and set it to a new value.

 ```ruby